julmajustus/mini-benchmark-scraper/README.md

 # Mini Benchmark Scraper

-Mini Benchmark Scraper is a Python script designed to extract and parse data from Mini Benchmarker log files, providing users with insights into system performance through benchmark analysis.
+Mini Benchmark Scraper is a Python script that automates the extraction, parsing, and visualization of benchmark data from Mini Benchmarker log files.
+It processes multiple log files, computes averages across different benchmark modes for each kernel version, and generates comparison bar charts embedded in an HTML page for easy analysis.

 ## Features

-- **Data Extraction:** Extracts relevant data from Mini Benchmarker log files.
+- Data Extraction: Reads and extracts key performance metrics from Mini Benchmarker log files.
-- **Parsing:** Parses the extracted data for analysis and visualization.
+- Parsing & Aggregation: Processes multiple log files to calculate average results across different modes.
-- **Insights:** Provides insights into system performance based on benchmark results.
+- Visualization: Generates comparison bar charts using matplotlib.
-- **Multi-File Processing:** Processes multiple log files and calculates the average of the results between modes run on each kernel version.
+- HTML Report: Creates an HTML page (test_performance.html) that embeds the charts for easy viewing.

 ## Requirements